feilipu/NASCOM_BASIC_4.7/HexLoadr/README.md

 9. Using `POKE` commands relocate the address for the `USR(x)` command to point to `.ORG` of your arbitrary program.

-10. When HexLoadr has finished, and you are back at the Basic `ok` prompt start your arbitrary program using '`PRINT USR(x)`, or other variant if you have parameters to pass to your program.
+10. When HexLoadr has finished, and you are back at the Basic `ok` prompt start your arbitrary program using `PRINT USR(x)`, or other variant if you have parameters to pass to your program.

 11. Profit.